Pastilla is a monument of Moroccan cuisine that is synonymous with refinement and delicacy.

 The filling of pastilla contains poultry, beaten eggs, almonds, onion, sugar and spices, all delicately perfumed with cinnamon.

 It is a long recipe to execute.
 Very often, people start preparing the filling the day before.
-I prepared it three weeks ago, during a visit of Mike in Paris, for a meal with Mike’s family where I was invited.
+I prepared it for one of Mike’s trip to Paris, for a dinner with his family where I was invited.

 A Moroccan legend says that a good authentic pastilla recipe can not be written in less than a thousand words.